The substantial proton model describes the origin, structure, state of

 star’s spin. b) The orientation of the magnetic moments and spins of neutrons

-and protons in the equatorial plane; and and are the
+and protons in the equatorial plane;

 magnetic moments and spins of neutrons and protons, respectively.

-As an effective tool for the
+As an effective tool for the study of the proton’s

-study of the proton’s properties we can use the theory of similarity of matter levels.
-In this theory,
+properties we can use the theory of similarity

-matter, and SPФ symmetry predicts similarity
+between the objects of basic levels of matter, and SPФ symmetry predicts similarity in the

-in the progress of similar processes.
+progress of similar processes.
 [1] In

 particular, at the level of stars a strongly magnetized neutron star — magnetar